TUM-Dev/NavigaTUM/data/README.md

 ### Prerequisites

 For getting started, there are some system dependencies which you will need.
-Please follow the [system dependencies docs](/resources/documentation/Dependencys.md) before trying to run this part of our project.
+Please follow the [system dependencies docs](/resources/documentation/Dependencies.md) before trying to run this part of our project.

 ### Dependencies

-Since data needs some python dependency's, you will need to install them first.
+Since data needs some python dependencies, you will need to install them first.
 We recommend doing this in a virtual environment.

 From the root of the project, run: